-Lichen sclerosus is a chronic condition that affects both men and women, but is common in women.
-It can cause discomfort, pain, and itching in the genital and anal areas, and in severe cases, can lead to scarring and deformation of the.
+Lichen sclerosus is a chronic skin condition that affects both men and women, but is more common in women.
+It can cause discomfort, pain, and itching in the genital and anal areas, and in severe cases, can lead to scarring and deformation of the skin.
 While there is no known cure for lichen sclerosus, making changes to your diet can help alleviate symptoms and improve your overall quality of life.
 In this article, we will explore the foods to avoid with lichen sclerosus and the foods to incorporate into your diet to help manage this condition.

 What is Lichen Sclerosus?